7 Steps for Penetration Testing: Importance

 • Overall summary of penetration testing and details of each step.

-• Information gathered during the pen testing.
+• Information gathering during the pen testing.

 • Accessed of sensitive data during the test.

-• Important suggestions for ensure security.
+• Important suggestions for ensuring security.

-What are the Software for Penetration Testing?
+Software for Penetration Testing

 During the penetration testing steps, a pentester will use several types of tools to exploit the target.
-Here is the list of a few top tools that a tester can use to conduct this test.
+Here is a list of a few top tools that a tester can use to conduct this test.

 Different types of Software used for penetration testing